The Laser Weapons Myth

 Incidentally, in the late 19th century Lord Rayleigh developed the theory for scattering from particles much smaller than the wavelength.
 Recognizing that all matter is not a truly homogenous structure but consists of small, discrete particles—atoms and molecules—even if we could make perfectly clear, non-absorbing glass or air, the molecules in the medium will themselves scatter light.
 It’s interesting to note that Rayleigh’s theory proved why the sky is blue.
 Certainly he didn’t anticipate this, but Raleigh scattering from the glass molecules in optical fibers is one of the primary loss mechanisms and limiting factors in long distance fiber-optic communication.
 Again, a minute effect, but the cumulative result of kilometers of fiber eventually attenuates the signal drastically.
 The very structure of matter itself attempts to defeat us.

 Another scattering mechanism with considerable effect over long distances is atmospheric turbulence: small fluctuations in the density of air due to localized motion or other factors.
-Turbulence cells are referred to as turbules, range is size from a few millimeters to a few centimeters across, and have the effect of a potato-chip like prism of glass that varies from a thickness of zero on one edge, to a few tenths of a wavelength on the other.
+Turbulence cells are referred to as turbules, range in size from a few millimeters to a few centimeters across, and have the effect of a potato-chip like prism of glass that varies from a thickness of zero on one edge, to a few tenths of a wavelength on the other.
 Again, a minute effect, but over a distance of 100 m such a potato-chip prism deflects a small portion of the energy by a meter or more.
-Over long distances the accumulated effect of many turbules can easily cut the beam energy in half, or worse.

 So, this is all very negative and one might ask: Then how do I use a laser as a weapon in my fiction?
 My opinion is, don’t.